Now Enrolling for 2019-2020

-We will continue accepting enrollment forms after the enrollment form deadline and make offers based on availability.
+We will continue to accept enrollment forms and make offers based on availability.

 Summit K2 is public and tuition-free.
 We are open to all; there are no admissions requirements.